osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ### The Workbench

 All work in the OSATE is done through a _Workbench_.
-This is the main window, and it generally fills most or all your screen.
+This is the main window, and it generally fills most or all of your screen.
 The look and contents of the workbench are highly customizable, but it is uncommon to deviate too much from its default layout.
 Generally it has

 * A row of toolbars along the top.
-* A "navigator" view along the left-hand side.
+* A _navigator_ view along the left-hand side.
 This view displays all the available projects and their contents.
 OSATE uses a customized `AADL Navigator` that also displays globally available AADL property sets provided by plug-ins.
-* An "outline" view on the right-hand side.
+* An _outline_ view on the right-hand side.
 This view interacts with the active editor window and displays a structured semantic or syntactic outline of the contents of the editor.
 It can be used to quickly navigate the contents of the editor.
 * The `Problems` view along the bottom.
 This view is used to interact with markers.

 The rest of the center space of the workbench is used to hold editor windows.
 This layout can be seen in the workbench window below that is set to the OSATE `AADL` perspective: